omar-salama/cook-mate/README.md

 - Prisma ORM
 - Tailwind CSS

-## Caveats
-- At the moment there is no UI for loggin out so you would have to go to `http://localhost:3000/api/auth/signout` to log out.
-- To go to the login page you will have to click on Create New Recipe at the top right corner.

 ## To Be Implemented
 - OAuth.
 - Image uploading, to share how your final dish would look like!
 Currently there is dummy UI for it, but it's not functional.